 As previously discussed, the U.S. dollar strengthened in value in relation to most major foreign currencies in which AIG transacts business.
-Accordingly, for the first three months of 1996, when foreign life premium income was translated into U.S. dollars for purposes of consolidation, total life premium income was approximately 2.3 percentage points less than it would have been if translated utilizing exchange rates prevailing in the same period of 1995.
+Accordingly, for the first six months of 1996, when foreign life premium income was translated into U.S. dollars for purposes of consolidation, total life premium income was approximately 5.7 percentage points less than it would have been if translated utilizing exchange rates prevailing in the same period of 1995.

-Life insurance net investment income increased 28.0 percent during the first three months of 1996.
-The growth in net investment income was primarily attributable to foreign new cash flow for investment and, to a lesser degree, growth in interest income earned on policy loans related to domestic corporate-owned life insurance products (COLI).
+Life insurance net investment income increased 25.3 percent during the first six months of 1996 from the same period in 1995.
+The growth in net investment income was primarily attributable to foreign new cash flow for investment and, to a lesser degree, growth in interest income earned on policy loans related to domestic corporate-owned life insurance products.
 The new cash flow was generated from life insurance operations and included the compounding of previously earned and reinvested net investment income.
 (See also the discussion under "Liquidity" herein.)